Chapter 4. User Management

-To change a user’s password, type in a new one.
-A
+To create a password for a user, type in a new one.
+Click on the

-Reset Password button will show up that you click after you’ve typed everything in.
+Set Password button after you’ve typed everything in.
 If the

 Temporary switch is on, this new password can only be used once and the user will be asked to change their password after they have logged in.

 If a user already has a password, it can be reset in the

 Alternatively, if you have email set up, you can send an email to the user that asks them to reset their password.
 Choose